Weekly briefing

 Read source note

-• Use router rankings as surface-specific momentum, not global model-share proof.
+• Label public router data as surface-specific signal, not global model-share proof.

-• Create escalation rules for premium models instead of one-model-fits-all workflows.
+• Create escalation rules for premium models instead of letting every agent step pick the biggest model.

 Spend playbook